LaunchCodeEducation/java-web-dev-wiki/Lesson-20-(REST).md

 ## Large Group Time (Instructor)

 ### Lesson 20 Topics That Require Careful Attention
+1. We have put together some [slides](https://docs.google.com/presentation/d/1z1V3T0BkAMwtwBaUoZPXUJ06RlyqRxXS-0Rg8H12z3s/edit?usp=sharing) for you with examples.
 1. Review the characteristics of REST.
 REST is deceptively simple, but so important for the students to understand!
 1. Go over the Adopt-a-Pet examples!
 Highlight the URL portions of the URLs for different pet searches.
 1. Make sure to leave time to do a temperature check for the previous lesson.
 Did everyone finish the studio?
 Is everyone getting the concepts?
 Class 19 had a lot of material in it.